uijl/uijl.github.com_blog/content/goals.md

 It is very frustrating to gain valuable insights on Machine Learning due to all the bullshit that is available online.
 I once started a course on [Udacity](https://classroom.udacity.com/courses/ud120) but quit halfway through after realising it was more or less a showcase on using [Scikit-Learn](http://scikit-learn.org/stable/index.html).
 Of course, being able to use a powerfull library such as SKLearn is very valuable, but I think that understanding the mathematics underlying these algorithms (even only the basics) is required to actually draw conclusions from your output.

 I really enjoyed the course by [Andrew Ng on Machine Learning](https://www.coursera.com).
 It is focussed (to a certain extend) on the mathematics behind Neural Networks especially, which I found very interesting and was exactly what I was looking for.
-I even paid for the certificate, the only one I every paid for.
+I even paid for the certificate, the only one I ever paid for.
 If you want to learn more on Linear Algebra I recommend the videos by [Three Blue One Brown](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab).
 Three Blue One Brown uses powerfull visualisations — [his code for doing so is open source](https://github.com/3b1b/manim) — and this allows the viewer a better insight on how linear algebra works.
 His movies on [Neural Networks](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi) have these interesting visualisations as well and are a nice addition to the lectures by Andrew Ng.

 This is my current state.
 I am planning to apply the gained skills into some interesting blogposts.
 To deepen my knowledge I want to follow some more courses and I have started with deep probability.
 As I understand this is one of the thoughest courses at Stanford, but that seems to be the best motivation I can have: